oneliveonelove/high-performance-tracking-yolo/README.md

 ---

-### **⚠️ Important Disclaimer**

-* **99% of the code in this project was generated with AI assistance**, therefore all code is piled up in `main.cpp`, resulting in a somewhat disorganized structure and potentially unclear comments.
-This repository aims to share a feasible technical approach, not an engineering project.

-* **Only the core code is uploaded.** All dependencies (such as OpenCV, ONNX Runtime, CUDA, etc.) must be configured by the user.

 * The `.onnx` model in the repository is only an example.
 You need to train it yourself and replace it with your own model.

 * **This project is for learning and technical exchange only.** It is strictly prohibited for any illegal use.
 All consequences are the sole responsibility of the user.